Before You Apply

 Check your requirements

-- Bachelor’s degree in any field of study
+- Master or Bachelor’s degree in related field of study

 - Minimum GPA of 3.0 (on a 4.0 scale) for the final 60 semester hours of undergraduate work (3.25 preferred)—a cumulative GPA for all graduate-level work of at least 3.5 (on a 4.0 scale) if applicable

 International Students: If English isn’t your native language, you might need to take a minimum English proficiency test.
 Check out the International Requirements to see if this applies to you.